fctoibm/ocpkvm4.2/README.md

 This Guide will get you up and running using KVM `libvirt`.
 This setup should work for both RedHat or Centos OS 7.X.
 You will need to deploy a bare-metal IBM Cloud to act as the KVM Host.
-For this deployment we used a Bare Metal server with 48 CPU, 256 GB RAM, and 1 TB storage.
+For this deployment we setup a CentOS Bare Metal server with 48 CPU, 256 GB RAM, and 1 TB storage.
 Your mileage may vary based on your specific needs.